01618830666

 A: If you find Japanese knotweed on your property, you should contact a specialist in invasive plant removal to assess the situation and provide advice on the best course of action.

-However burying Japanese knotweed is illegal and can lead to severe legal consequences.
-It is classified as controlled waste, and disposing of it requires strict compliance with regulations.
+However, burying Japanese knotweed is illegal and can have severe legal consequences.
+It is classified as controlled waste, and its disposal requires strict compliance with regulations.
 The safest and legal ways to dispose of Japanese knotweed include chemical treatment, excavation and removal, and burial at licensed landfill sites.
 If you suspect Japanese knotweed on your property, contact a specialist in invasive plant removal to avoid potential legal and environmental problems.